latived/gioconda/1_reviews/review_1/paper_1_2012_bernal_et_al.md

 ---

 Research questions and reason for the study:
+---

+This study tries to develop a model of polyp appearance that makes polyp detection automatic.
+Regions of interest are segmented, followed by specific descriptions and its consequent classification.

+- Reduction of miss rate.
+- Add significant value to the colonoscopy procedure by means of CAD.

+Basically, from analysis of colonoscopy images to auxiliary diagnostic.

 Hypothesis or hypotheses tested:
+---

+Fact: intensity valleys appear to surround polyps as the light of the colonoscope and the camera are in the same direction.

+Hipothesis: valley and ridge information as cue to detect polyps.
+    - Look for several cues to guide a model formation.

+Extendend work?
+See ref 8 in paper.

 How the hypothesis was tested:
+---

+Three stages: region segmentation, region description and region classification.

 The findings:
+---

+First contribution: region segmentation stage, in which a image is decomposed in a minimum number of informative region parts.
+One of these contains a polyp in a complete way.

+Second contribution: introduction of the Sector Accumulation--Depth of Valleys Accumulation (SA-DOVA).

 How the findings were interpreted:
+---

 ---